 Most importantly: "The first and last point of reference of this catechesis will always be Jesus Christ Himself, who is the 'the Way, and the Truth, and the Life'" (CCC n.
 1698).

 Spiritual Retreat

 In order to develop an ongoing relationship with Christ and the Church, young people are to participate in a spiritual Retreat.
-The emphasis is to focus on lifelong obligations to live as a disciple of Jesus.
+The emphasis is to focus on lifelong obligations and a commitment to live the Christian Faith.